itruffat/VBW/README.md

 #### Python Wrapper for Microsoft's VB (via a custom VBS interpreter). ![](logo.png)

-Despite being somewhat deprecated, VisualBasic is still a very-powerful tool to manipulate Microsoft window in general, and programs in the office suite in particular.
+Despite being somewhat deprecated, VisualBasic is still a very-powerful tool to manipulate Microsoft Windows in general, and programs in the office suite in particular.
 With that in mind, it'd be a waste not to look for ways to "seamlessly" integrate that into our Python workflow.